-The are the first four movements of the Old Frame Routine 1.
+The are the first four postures of the laojia老架 or Old Frame Routine 1.
 This is the most important of the traditional Chen Tai Chi oldest routine (laojia in hanyupinyin)and often refer to Old Frame.
-By learning and mastering this four movements you have in fact covered more than 25% of the traditional Old Frame.
+By learning and mastering this four postures you have in fact covered more than 25% of the traditional Old Frame.

 Why is it called Five elements?

-Five Elements Theory is a Chinese philosophy used to describe interactions and relationships between things.
+Five Elements Theory is a Chinese philosophy used to describe interactions and relationships in nature.
 The corresponding directions are East(wood), South(fire), Centre(earth), West(metal), and North(water).
-4 repetition of these 4 movements will covered the 4 directions and will go back to the original starting location.
-It is simple, do not required a lot of space and easy to master.
+4 repetitions of these 4 postures will covered the 4 directions and will go back to the original starting location.
+It is simple, do not require a lot of space and easy to master.

 Estimated time to learn this : 10 weeks

 This set of routine was developed by Grand Master Zhu based on the 13 Tai Chi postures.
-The 13 postures are:
+The 13 essentials are: 8 methods plus 4 foot works and 1 central equilium

 掤 peng, 捋lǚ, 挤jǐ, 按àn, 采cǎi, 挒 liè, 肘zhǒu, 靠kào，进jìn,、退tuì、顾gù,、盼pàn、定dìng.

-13 essential movesment were selected from the traditional laojia (old frame or kata) for the students to enhance and solidify the foundation of Chen Taijiquan (Tai Chi).
+13 essential postures were selected from the traditional laojia (old frame or kata) for the students to enhance and solidify the foundation of Chen Taijiquan (Tai Chi).
+You will learn and understand more about the 13 essentials.

 Estimated Time : 10 weeks